awsdocs/amazon-eks-user-guide/doc_source/efs-csi.md

 ------
 #### [ eksctl ]

    The following command creates the IAM role and Kubernetes service account\.
 It also attaches the policy to the role, annotates the Kubernetes service account with the IAM role ARN, and adds the Kubernetes service account name to the trust policy for the IAM role\.
 If you don't have an IAM OIDC provider for your cluster, the command also creates the IAM OIDC provider\.
-Replace `cluster-name` with your cluster name, `111122223333` with your account ID, and `region-code` with the Region that your cluster is in\.
+Replace `my-cluster` with your cluster name, `111122223333` with your account ID, and `region-code` with the Region that your cluster is in\.

    ```
    eksctl create iamserviceaccount \
        --name efs-csi-controller-sa \
        --namespace kube-system \
-       --cluster cluster-name \
+       --cluster my-cluster \
        --attach-policy-arn arn:aws:iam::111122223333:policy/AmazonEKS_EFS_CSI_Driver_Policy \
        --approve \
        --override-existing-serviceaccounts \